Eben Cady

 Eben's biggest worries were getting killed, having to march 20 miles in thick mud, cold, bad food and dirty drinking water.
 He slept on the ground a lot, with a thin blanket.
 He probably wondered how he'd do in his first battle.
 He ate a lot of salt pork and hardtack.
 Then, just 12 days before Christmas, he picked up his 13-pound musket and went charging to an almost certain death, because some generals who learned their lessons in the Mexican-American War hadn't changed their tactics.
 Some of the regiments at Fredericksburg suffered 70% casualties.

 I've lived three times as long as Eben; as I type I'm warm, safe and dry.
 Tomorrow when I go to work no one will to try to put a .54 caliber ball through my liver.
 I'm going to sleep indoors on a soft bed tonight.
-Did Eben have a sweetheart?
-Did he want to be farmer when the war ended, or would he have gone on to be a doctor, lawyer, banker?
-We'll never know.
-I hope he's at peace.
+All in all, my life is a lot easier than his.